inno-se/the-guide/README.md

 All individuals and groups affected by the Scrum project, both within and outside the organization (e.g., all [core](#core-roles) and [non-core](#non-core-roles) roles, vendors, internal groups, experts, and so on) [^SbokGuide].

+In your course, stakeholders are usually:

+- course instructors;
+- your customer;
+- users of your product.

 ## TA

 *noun*